“Llesta, llesta!” the bank teller yelled at me.

 During my first week here, I could only summon enough confidence to say “Hola” and “Gracias” to store employees.
 It’s a miracle that I even got my I.D.

-But in my second week, I started ordering things in Spanish and telling the cashier at the supermarket “Yo tengo una bolsa” (I have a bag) before they even asked me.
+But in my second week, I started ordering things in Spanish and telling the cashiers at the supermarket “Yo tengo una bolsa!”
+(I have a bag!) with way too much enthusiasm than is necessary before they even ask me.

 It’s not much but it’s progress and I’m excited to learn more.